hankipanky/homebridge-valetudo-xiaomi-vacuum/README.md

 # homebridge-valetudo-xiaomi-vacuum

-`homebridge-valetudo-xiaomi-vacuum` is a [Homebridge](https://github.com/nfarina/homebridge) plugin which you can use to control your Xiaomi Roborock vacuum that has [Valetudo](https://github.com/Hypfer/Valetudo) installed.
+This is a fork of `homebridge-valetudo-xiaomi-vacuum` which is a [Homebridge](https://github.com/nfarina/homebridge) plugin which you can use to control your Xiaomi Roborock vacuum that has [Valetudo](https://github.com/Hypfer/Valetudo) installed.

 ## Installation